BitPay

-BitPay is a bitcoin payment service provider headquartered in Atlanta, Georgia, United States.
+BitPay is a cryptocurrency payment service provider headquartered in Atlanta, Georgia, United States.
 It was founded in May 2011 by Tony Gallippi and Stephen Pair.
-BitPay provides Bitcoin and Bitcoin Cash payment processing services for merchants.
+BitPay provides crypto payment processing services for merchants.

 History

 BitPay was founded in 2011 to provide mobile checkout services to companies that wanted to accept bitcoins.
 By October 2012, BitPay had grown to having 1,100 active merchants, including being WordPress's bitcoin merchant.

 BitPay announced in January 2013 that they would be relocating their headquarters to Atlanta, Georgia, from their previous location, Orlando, Florida.
 The move came following the announcement the company had secured $510,000 in seed funding.
 According to the company's co-founder, the city of Atlanta was chosen due to the number of fintech companies located in Georgia.

 In May 2013, BitPay announced that they had raised $2 million via Founders Fund.

 In September 2013, the company announced it had reached the milestone of 10,000 merchants.
 Gallippi stated that since the foundation of the company, they had processed over $34m, which was equivalent to 270,830 bitcoins at the time on the Bitcoin Price Index.

 In 2014, BitPay expanded its North American presence beyond its headquarters in Atlanta, opening offices in New York City, San Francisco and St. Petersburg, Florida.
 BitPay's European headquarters opened in Amsterdam and their South American Headquarters were opened in Argentina.

 In January at CES 2014, BitPay announced that 12,000 merchants had signed up to their service.
-The D Las Vegas and Golden Gate Hotel and Casino both announced that BitPay would be used as their chosen merchant for Bitcoin in Las Vegas.
-They were two of the first casinos in Las Vegas to accept Bitcoin.
+The D Las Vegas and Golden Gate Hotel and Casino both announced that BitPay would be used as their chosen merchant for bitcoin in Las Vegas.
+They were two of the first casinos in Las Vegas to accept bitcoin.